frankjoshua/Real-ESRGAN/README.md

 # Real-ESRGAN
 PyTorch implementation of a Real-ESRGAN model trained on custom dataset.
 This model shows better results on faces compared to the original version.
 It is also easier to integrate this model into your projects.

+> This is a forked version that has been patched to work with newer versions of Hugging Face Hub (v0.34.3+).
+The original deprecated `cached_download` API has been replaced with the modern `hf_hub_download` API.

 > This is not an official implementation.
 We partially use code from the [original repository](https://github.com/xinntao/Real-ESRGAN)

 Real-ESRGAN is an upgraded [ESRGAN](https://arxiv.org/abs/1809.00219) trained with pure synthetic data is capable of enhancing details while removing annoying artifacts for common real-world images.